-- amarargaL – usage of plural indicates there is infinite nithyasUris.
+- amarargaL – usage of plural indicates that there are infinite nithyasUris.

 - thuyaraRu sudaradi – Is there agony for the lotus feet themselves?
-Yes – they consider the agony of the ones who are surrendered as their own and removes that agony.
+Yes – they consider the agony of the ones who are surrendered as their own and remove that agony.

 - Why is AzhwAr asking to worship the lotus feet instead of bhagavAn himself?
-Just like a breast-feeding child will look for the mother’s breasts, adiyavan (dhAsa – servitor) will look for the lotus feet of the master.
+Just like a nursing child will look for the mother’s bosom, adiyavan (dhAsa – servitor) will look for the lotus feet of the master.

 Highlights from periyavAchchAn piLLai‘s vyAkyAnam